-In 2021 the operations that produce growing media such as peat moss, gardening soils and mulches will also be included in the Boundary.
+Since 2021, the operations that produce peat mosses and growing media were also included in the boundary.
 These products are produced by Juniper Organics Limited (JOL), located in Juniper, NB.
 JOL owns and operates a peat bog and converting plant.
 In addition to producing peat, the plant also uses residual forest products such as bark, sawdust, shavings to produce horticultural growing media.

-4.3.
-PULP & PAPER DIVISION

-(PULP & PAPER)
+4.3 PULP & PAPER DIVISION (PULP & PAPER)